Elevation- 4,475 ft

 We made the decision to help guide her down to the trail, then get help from there.
 She kept asking us our names over and over, repeating her birthday, as well as remarking “this isn’t the way I got up here” over, and over again.
 It was sadly obvious she had dementia.

 She refused to be carried by us, citing each time we offered “oh dear, you can’t carry me, I’m 5 foot 10” she was the sweetest old lady ever.
-She had an arm slung around each of our necks and continously worried and asked if she was hurting us.
+She had an arm slung around each of our necks and continuously worried and asked if she was hurting us.
 She was the one being rescued, but all she cared about was not hurting us.
 “Don’t you worry about us” we constantly assured her.

 After 30 minutes of painfully slow progress and clearing/stomping brush and branches to make the easiest path possible while simultaneously propping her up, we heard another voice call.
 “Are you looking for Lacrecia?”
 I yelled back.
 “Yes!”
 A male voice responded.
 “We have her up here, come help us” I replied.